billybutt60/billybutt60/README.md

 ### What I work on

-Production LLM systems: retrieval that returns the right chunk, agent graphs that recover from failure instead of looping, and gateways that make token spend visible before the invoice arrives.
+LLM systems: retrieval that returns the right chunk, agent graphs that recover from failure instead of looping, and gateways that make token spend visible before the invoice arrives.

 Currently building agentic systems with LangChain and LangGraph on a remote contract.
-Previously LLM backend and infrastructure work at xAI and Turing, and full-stack product engineering at Educative.
+Previously LLM backend and infrastructure work at Arc and Turing, and full-stack product engineering at Educative.

 ---

-### Selected work
+### Main Projects

 | Project | What it demonstrates |
 |---|---|